-- A. Entitlements Plan Check - 1.
-Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents. - B. Letters of Qualification have been submitted to ADD - 1.
-The applicant shall submit a letter of verification to MMC identifying the PI for the project and the names of all persons involved in the paleontological monitoring program, as defined in the City of San Diego Paleontology Guidelines. - 2.
+Prior to issuance of any construction permits, including but not limited to, the first Grading Permit, Demolition Plans/Permits and Building Plans/Permits or a Notice to Proceed for Subdivisions, but prior to the first preconstruction meeting, whichever is applicable, the ADD Environmental designee shall verify that the requirements for Paleontological Monitoring have been noted on the appropriate construction documents.

+1. The applicant shall submit a letter of verification to MMC identifying the PI for the project and the names of all persons involved in the paleontological

+- monitoring program, as defined in the City of San Diego Paleontology Guidelines. - 2.
 MMC will provide a letter to the applicant confirming the qualifications of the PI and all persons involved in the paleontological monitoring of the project. - 3.
 Prior to the start of work, the applicant shall obtain approval from MMC for any personnel changes associated with the monitoring program.